-- enforcement officer taking possession of a gun or ammunition pursuant to a gun violence protective order shall issue a receipt identifying all guns and ammunition that have been surrendered or removed and provide a copy of the receipt to the respondent.
-Within 72 hours after being served with the order, the officer serving the order shall file the original receipt with the court that issued the gun violence protective order, and shall ensure that the law enforcement agency retains a copy of the receipt. - (d) A petitioner that has probable cause to believe a respondent to a gun violence protective order owns, controls, or possesses a gun or ammunition that he or she has failed to surrender pursuant to this section, or has received or purchased a gun or ammunition while subject to the order, may petition the court to issue a warrant describing the gun or ammunition and authorizing a search of where the gun or ammunition is reasonably believed to be located.
-The court may issue the warrant upon a finding of probable cause. - (e) A law enforcement agency may charge the respondent a fee not to exceed the reasonable and actual costs incurred by the law enforcement agency for storing a gun or ammunition surrendered pursuant to this section for the duration of the gun violence protective order and any additional periods necessary under Section 7.
+- enforcement officer taking possession of a firearm or ammunition pursuant to a gun violence protective order shall issue a receipt identifying all firearms and ammunition that have been surrendered or removed and provide a copy of the receipt to the respondent.
+Within 72 hours after serving the order, the officer who served the order shall file the original receipt with the court that issued the gun violence protective order, and shall ensure that the law enforcement agency retains a copy of the receipt. - (d) If a petitioner has probable cause to believe a respondent to a gun violence protective order owns, controls, or possesses a firearm or ammunition that the respondent has failed to surrender pursuant to this section, or has received or purchased a firearm or ammunition while subject to the order, the petitioner may petition the court to issue a warrant.
+The petition shall describe the firearm or ammunition and where the firearm or ammunition is reasonably believed to be located.
+The court may issue the warrant upon a finding of probable cause.

+(e) A law enforcement agency may charge the respondent a fee not to exceed the reasonable and actual costs incurred by the law enforcement agency for storing a firearm or ammunition surrendered pursuant to this section for the duration of the gun violence protective order and any additional periods necessary under Section 7.

 Section 9.
-Return and Disposal of guns or Ammunition.
+Return and Disposal of Firearms or Ammunition.

-- (a) As used in this section, dispose means to sell or transfer a gun or ammunition to a federally licensed dealer, defined under 18 U.S.C. § 921 et seq; or to destroy the gun or ammunition. - (b) Thirty days before a one-year gun violence protective order is set to expire, a law enforcement agency holding a gun or ammunition that has been surrendered pursuant to the order shall notify the petitioner that the order is set to expire.
-The notice shall advise the petitioner of the procedures for seeking a renewal of the order pursuant to Section 7. - (c) If a gun violence protective order is terminated or expires and is not renewed, a law enforcement agency holding any gun or ammunition that has been surrendered pursuant to Section 8 shall notify the respondent that he or she may request the return of the gun or ammunition.
-A law enforcement agency shall return any surrendered guns or ammunition requested by a respondent only after confirming, through a background check, that the respondent is currently eligible to own or possess guns and ammunition.
+- (a) As used in this section, dispose means to sell or transfer a firearm or ammunition to a federally licensed dealer, defined under 18 U.S.C. § 921 et seq., or to destroy the firearm or ammunition. - (b) Thirty days before a one-year gun violence protective order is set to expire, a law enforcement agency holding a firearm or ammunition that has been surrendered pursuant to the order shall notify the petitioner that the order is set to expire.
+The notice shall advise the petitioner of the procedures for seeking a renewal of the order pursuant to Section 7. - (c) If a gun violence protective order is terminated or expires and is not renewed, a law enforcement agency holding any firearm or ammunition that has been surrendered pursuant to Section 8 shall notify the respondent that he or she may request the return of the firearm or ammunition.
+The law enforcement agency shall return any surrendered firearms or ammunition requested by a respondent only after confirming, through a background check, that the respondent is currently eligible to own or possess firearms and ammunition.